-Capacity for youth programming increases by collaborating with core partners on projects that utilize the strengths and resources of both organizations.

-We develop new partnerships focused on pre K-12 education, early learning programming, and youth development.

-We continue investment in conservation jobcreation programs like Northwest Youth Corps and AmeriCorps.

-Local tribes view us as a trusted partner and collaborator in stewarding our region's natural resources, and engage with us in projects to cultivate the next generation of conservation leaders.
+- We deepen long-term relationships with our core partners to build complementary strengths and capacity as evidenced by joint annual planning and shared resources. - We develop new partnerships focused on K-12 education, early learning programming, and youth development--including local communities of color and those with less outdoor education opportunities. - We continue investment in conservation job-creation programs like Northwest Youth Corps and AmeriCorps. - Local tribes view us as a trusted partner and collaborator in stewarding our region's natural resources, and engage with us in projects to cultivate the next generation of conservation leaders.